Updated on 2024-09-27 GMT+08:00

 • Private: A private image contains an OS or service data, pre-installed public applications, and private applications.
 It is available only to the user who created it.

-9. Select a cluster.
-The cluster must belong to the enterprise project set in 3.
+Select a cluster for build.
+The cluster must belong to the configured enterprise project.

 If you use the selected cluster to perform a build job, you can deliver the build job to a fixed node through node labels.
 For details about how to add a label, see Adding a Node Label.